briis/hass-weatherflow2mqtt/README.md

 - `tempest_device`: If you have the older AIR and SKY devices, set this setting to `False`.
 - `unit_system`: Enter *imperial* or *metric* to decide what unit the data is delivered in
 - `rapid_wind_interval`: The weather stations delivers wind speed and bearing every 2 seconds.
 If you don't want to update the HA sensors so often, you can set a number here (in seconds), for how often they are updated.
 Default is zero, which means the two sensors are updated everytime WeatherFlow sends new data
-- `debug`: Set this to on, to get some more debugging messages in the Container log file
+- `debug`: Set this to True, to get some more debugging messages in the Container log file
 - `station elevation`: The elevation above sea level (in meters) four your weather station.
 Is used by the program for some of the derived sensors.
 - `station host`: Unless you have a very special IP setup or the Weatherflow hub is on a different network, you should not change this
 - `station port`: Weatherflow always broadcasts on port 50222/udp, so don't change this